theodore-norvell/cogent/StateCharts/StateCharts.md

 ![Entry Traffic Light](simpleTraficLightEntryActions.png)

-~

 ## Nested OR states

-One way that Statecharts help us is by allowing states to be nested.
+One way that Statecharts go beyond ordinary state machines is by allowing states to be nested.
 So the set of states will make a tree.
+The parent of such a nested state is called an OR node.
+(Later we'll see that parents can also be AND nodes.)
 We've already seen that there is a conceptual OR node at the root.

 Here is an example with an OR node that is not the root.

 ![Nested Traffic Light](nestedTrafficLight.png)

 There are significantly fewer transitions.
-Generally nesting states helps to keep complex machines reasonably concise and readable.
+Generally, nesting states helps to keep complex machines reasonably concise and readable.

 Nesting creates some issues.
 The first that the machine can now be "in" multiple states at the same time.
 I.e., more than one state can be active.
 The rule for OR states is